bugsbugsbux/notes-on-nix/notes-on-nix.md

 building ("realising") the derivation with `nix-build`.
-Moreover, it returns a derivation object, which is a set with the attribute `type="derivation";` that can be used to reference the derivation and sometimes has certain properties to modify it (see: modifying packages).
+Moreover, it returns a derivation object, which is a set with the attribute `type="derivation";` that can be used to reference the derivation and sometimes has certain properties to modify it (see: Modifying packages).

 Despite the `derivation` function rarely being used directly it is useful to understand what arguments it works with since many wrappers